ckchaudhary/frontpage-buddy/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->FrontPage Buddy screen to configure the plugin
+3. Use the *Settings* -> *FrontPage Buddy* screen to configure the plugin.

 == Changelog ==

 = 1.0.0 =

-* Initial Release
+* Initial Release.

-== Upgrade Notice ==

-Nothing yet.
+* Added the core feature "Manage widgets screen".
+* Added support for BuddyPress, BuddyBoss, bbPress and Ultimate Member plugins.
+* Added 'Rich text', 'My Links', 'Youtube video embed', 'Facebook Page Feed', 'Instagram Profile Feed' and 'X Profile Feed' widgets.